Meekevanede/PolCurveFit/README.md

 Mixed activation-diffusion control fit: fitting of a theoretical curve describing an anodic domain with solely activation controlled currents and a cathodic domain with (mixed) activation and diffusion controlled currents

 ### Installation
-At this moment (testing phase): copy the package (folder polcurvefit), run the example code below in the same folder as where the package (folder polcurvefit) is located.

-When uploaded on Pypi, it can be installed as follows:

 ```
 pip install PolCurveFit